wudi669/wudi669/_pages/opportunities.md

 -------
 We seek candidates with a Master’s degree in one of the following fields:

++ Robotics
-+Electrical Engineering
++ Electrical Engineering
-+Mechanical Engineering
++ Mechanical Engineering
-+Computer Science
++ Computer Science
-+Biomedical Engineering
++ Biomedical Engineering
++ Information Technology

 Preferred Expertise:
-Your work will involve cutting-edge research in one or more of the following areas:
+Your work will involve cutting-edge research in two or more of the following areas:
 + Surgical/Medical Robotics
-+ Deep Learning
++ Deep Learning/Reinforcement Learning
-+ Reinforcement Learning
-+ Robot Control
++ Robot Control/Modeling
-+ Robot Sensing and Multi-Sensor Fusion
++ Sensing and Multi-Sensor Fusion
++ Good Mathematical Skills
++ Robot Kinematics and Dynamics
 + Augmented Reality
 + Mechanical and Mechatronics Design
 + Embeded System